KianBabanezhad/Shiny_app_Reg/README.md

-# Histogram Web Application
+# Regression Web Application

 ## Description
-This project is a simple web application built with Shiny for Python, allowing users to upload a CSV file, select a specific column, and visualize the data in a histogram.
-The application provides an interactive interface to choose the column and adjust the number of histogram bins.
+This is a Shiny web application in Python that enables users to upload a CSV file, select X and Y columns, and run polynomial regression analysis with adjustable regression order.
+The results are displayed in a table and a 2D regression plot.

 ## Features
-- Upload a CSV file with the dataset.
+- Upload a CSV file containing the dataset.
-- Select a column from the uploaded CSV to visualize.
+- Select `X` and `Y` columns from the CSV for regression analysis.
-- Adjust the number of bins in the histogram.
+- Adjust the polynomial regression order (1 to 5).
-- View data in a tabular format alongside the histogram plot.
+- View data in a tabular format and plot the 2D regression results.

 ## Installation